SDCA-tool/sdca-website-deploy/README.md

 `sudo shutdown -r now`

 In the future, new versions of PostGIS may be released.
-If it is desired to upgrade the version number, careful attention should be given to the release notes.
+If it is desired to upgrade to a later full version, careful attention should be given to the release notes.
 In some cases this may mean exporting and re-importing the data, though this is probably best done by just running the build script to generate the data freshly.